lmy441900/lmy441900.github.io/_posts/2019-10-17-a-fundamental-guide-to-linux.md

 The GPU server provided for our use is installed with _Ubuntu 18.04_, which is a stable and modern one.

+## Log into a Local Linux Operating System

+To log into a local Linux operating system, first we need to install a Linux operating system.
+Alex Ning will cover this in a future tutorial, so we skip this first.

 ## Log into a Remote Linux Operating System

 To log into a remote Linux operating system, we use the **Secured SHell (`ssh`)**.
 We need to first have an SSH client installed on our local operating system.
 Here are some options: